AI Use Cases/Financial Services

 What is the timeframe to deploy AI expense auditing?

-Typical deployment takes 10-14 weeks from contract signature to production go-live.
-Weeks 1-3 involve data integration and policy mapping (connecting to your FIS, Salesforce Financial Services Cloud, and accounting ledger).
-Weeks 4-8 cover model training on your historical expense data and exception testing.
-Weeks 9-14 include pilot testing with your finance team, exception calibration, and staff training.
-Most Financial Services clients see measurable results - faster reimbursements, fewer manual exceptions - within 60 days of go-live.
+Plan for a working system inside the first 100 days.
+Weeks 1-3 are the audit - data integration and policy mapping, connecting to your FIS, Salesforce Financial Services Cloud, and accounting ledger.
+Weeks 4-10 are the build - model training on your historical expense data and exception testing.
+Weeks 11-14 are deployment - pilot testing with your finance team, exception calibration, and staff training.
+A rollout like this is scoped to show measurable results - faster reimbursements, fewer manual exceptions - within 60 days of go-live.

 How does Revenue Institute's platform ensure data security and compliance?